mgj/fetcher/README.md

 var url = new System.Uri("https://www.google.com");

 // (Optional) Cold start: You can ship with preloaded data, and thus avoid
-// an initial requirement for an active internet connection fetcher.Preload(url, "<html>Hello world!</html>");
+// an initial requirement for an active internet connection.
+// Calling Preload() multiple times for the same url will
+// *NOT* update the response for the url - only the first call is used fetcher.Preload(url, "<html>Hello world!</html>");

 // Try our hardest to give you *some* response for a given url.